Forcide/ApacheParser/README.md

 Please note that it only works with Debian and CentOS.

-You can override this by changing the 'file' setting in the settings.ini and placing the log file in the same directory.
+You can override this by changing the 'file' setting in the settings.ini-example and renaming it to settings.ini.

+Place the log file in the same directory.